EconomicsFind a programme

 Dr Patrick Arni, (Lecturer), Applied microeconometrics Programme evaluation; Empirical analysis of behavioural data; Empirical analysis of social insurance (unemployment insurance, welfare, etc); Labour economics

-Dr Erlend Berg, (Lecturer), Development economics; Household finance and insurance; Public services; Randomised-controlled trials
+Dr Erlend Berg, (Senior Lecturer), Development economics; Household finance and insurance; Public services; Randomised-controlled trials

 Dr Annette Bergemann, (Reader), Empirical Health Economics; Gender Economics; Labour Economics